-What is Dividend Yield Ratio?
+What is Dividend Yield?

-The dividend yield ratio indicates how much a firm is paying out in dividends each year in relation to its market share price.
-It is a way to measure the amount of cash flow plowed back for every amount invested in the equity position.
-As there is no presence of accurate capital gains information available, this yield on dividend acts as a potential return on investment for a given stock.
+High dividend yield stocks indicate how much a firm pays out in dividends about its market share price each year.
+It is a way to measure the cash flow ploughed back for every amount invested in the equity position.
+As there is no accurate capital gains information available, this yield on dividend acts as a potential return on investment for a given stock.

-Formula of Dividend Yield Ratio
+Dividend Yield Explained

-Joe’s Bakery is an upscale bakery that sells a variety of cakes and baked products in the United States.
-Joe’s is listed on a smaller stock exchange and the current market price per share is $36.
+Joe’s bakery is an upscale bakery that sells a variety of cakes and baked products in the United States.
+Joe’s is listed on a smaller stock exchange, and the current market price per share is $36.

 Dividend Per Share = $18,000 / 1000 = $18.0